iamshadmirza/BlogsByShad/blogs/rntl/index.md

 }
 ```

 Perfect!
 Our app is ready now.
-Let's move on to Part 2.
+Let's move on to part 2 and add some tests.

 ## Install React Native Testing Library